- What Causes Mouth Ulcers?

 This ancient practice originated from Ayurvedic medicine and involves swishing a tablespoon of oil around your mouth for 15 minutes or so before spitting it out.

-The oil is said to draw harmful bacteria out of the mouth and may, therefore, promote healing of mouth ulcers.
+The oil is thought to draw harmful bacteria out of the mouth and may therefore promote healing of mouth ulcers.

 Coconut oil is especially suited to oil pulling because of its anti-bacterial properties.